prmr/SoftwareDesign/modules/Module-06.md

 Note the following details:

 * The `notifyObservers` method takes in a parameter to facilitate its implementation.
-Why that is will become apparent in the practice exercises.
 * The names of the methods on the `Observable` describe *commands* such as `addItem`, whereas the names of the call back describe the corresponding *result of the command as an event in the past*, such as `itemAdded`.
 The use of effective names greatly contributes to the usability of the Observer pattern.

 Finally, let's assume that after using this design in a version of the system, a new type of observer is added, called the `TransactionLogger`.
 This type of observers is only interested in items being added to the inventory.
 In the current design, the class would have to implement the `itemRemoved` callback to do nothing.
 In this case, we can improve the design to allow different types of observers to register to only the events they care about.
 However, note that this doubles the number of observer management methods on the model.